Roof Building Codes: Chapter 9 Of The IRC Explained For Seattle Homeowners

 Shingles will be attached using the minimum number of fasteners the manufacturer requires, and no less than four per shingle strip.
 However, special fastening methods will be required if the roof slope exceeds 20:12 or the home is in a location where the basic wind speed exceeds 110 mph.
 Sometimes that means more nails, sometimes it means hand-sealing each shingle in addition to the factory sealant.

-Flashing is a thin metal sheet that roofers use to direct water away from critical areas on a roof.
+Flashing is typically a thin sheet metal that roofers use to direct water away from critical areas on a roof.
 The IRC states that base flashing, the continuous flashing that may be used around the chimney, and the cap flashing, or an L-shaped structure laying flat against the roof, are both made of corrosion-resistant metal.

 Sidewall flashing should be installed via the step-flashing method that utilizes a regular piece of flashing bent at 90 degrees in the middle.
 Any flashing for a vertical front wall, chimney, or vent pile should be installed according to the asphalt shingle manufacturer’s specific directions.